MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 [Azure Blob Storage on IoT Edge](/azure/iot-edge/how-to-store-data-blob) reduces the need to transfer large quantities of data and over the network.
 Edge storage is useful for transforming and optimizing large quantities of data before sending it to the cloud.

 There are free-of-charge Azure IoT Edge modules for open protocols such as [OPC Publisher](/azure/industrial-iot/overview-what-is-opc-publisher) and [Modbus](/azure/iot-edge/deploy-modbus-gateway).
 These modules help you to connect various devices with minimal development.
 You can search for and download the modules in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en/home).
+Depending on your requirements, you need to decide between build and buy.
+For example, if upload performance is critical, choosing a proven IoT Edge module from vendors can be more cost effective than building a custom module.

 Every edge solution requires IoT devices to be deployed in the field.
-The deployment may need networking and power supply infrastructures.
+The deployment may need networking and power supply infrastructures that affect the cost.
 Using pre-existing infrastructures minimizes the installation costs.
 However, you may need to guarantee that the installation doesn't affect existing systems.
 The installation of your IoT devices requires dedicated internal or external resources that may need to be trained.
 Logistics, such as storage,  inventory management, and transport should be organized and considered in the solution cost.
 Include the cost of any decommissioning activities that take place when the devices reach the end of their operational lifecycle.

 The lambda architecture pattern - hot/warm/cold - is common in IoT solutions.
 This pattern is often fully implemented in the cloud, and there are also relevant implementations on the edge such as when you use more performant edge devices or the Azure IoT Edge runtime.
 Optimizing this pattern on the edge can influence overall solution costs as it lets you choose the most cost-effective service for cloud data ingestion and processing: